MahdiAljazairi/tip-calculator-app-solution-2nd/README.md

 ### Second Attempt

-I have returned to this project and spent some serious amount of effort on responsibily of the page on various -sometimes bizarre- screen sizes.
+I have returned to this project and spent some serious amount of effort on responsibility of the page on different -even bizarre- screen sizes.

 I knew I had to use Grid, but I was't sure about what to do to get it the way I want.
 It needed a great deal of fine-tuning to bring this result.
 It wasn't a long process, though.